 - Salt and freshly ground pepper

-- 1 Tbsp. whole grain mustard
+- 1 Tablespoon whole grain mustard

-- 1 Tbsp. water
+- 1 Tablespoon water

-- 2-3 Tbsp. chopped fresh dill
+- 2-3 Tablespoons fresh dill, chopped

 - Prepare the potatoes by cutting lengthwise into 1/4-inch slices, discarding the rounded outside slices.
 Bring a large pot of salted water to a boil, then add the potato slices and boil until just tender, about 8-10 minutes.
 Drain, then remove the slices to an even layer on a baking sheet.
 Brush top side of the potato slices with olive oil and sprinkle with salt and pepper.

 - Heat BBQ or grill pan to high heat.
 Place slices on the grill, oiled side down and cook until lightly charred, on the underside, about 5 minutes.
 Before flipping, brush the top side of the potatoes with more oil and sprinkle with salt and pepper.
 Flip potatoes and cook the other side until lightly charred, a further 5 minutes. *Can also be made in a hot grill pan on the stove-top.